canonical/lxd/doc/api-extensions.md

 Add `limits.disk` to the available project configuration keys.
 If set, it limits the total amount of disk space that instances volumes, custom volumes and images volumes can use in the project.

+## storage\_rsync\_compression
+Adds `rsync.compression` config key to storage pools.
+This key can be used to disable compression in rsync while migrating storage pools.